magnitopic/magnitopic/README.md

 ### 👋 Hey!
 I'm Magnitopic

 I'm a developer.
-I mainly do web development, scripting with python and a bit of Arduino as well.
+I mainly do web development, scripting with python, Java and a bit of Arduino as well.